Lean Agile Portfolio Management

 • PPM ecosystem consisting of SRO (Strategic Realization Office), Enterprise PMO and Domain PMO’s with coordinated responsibilities and tasks

-• Integration of Resource Portfolio Management (RPM) into the PPM ecosystem (process, methods, tools)
+• Integration of resource portfolio management (RPM) into the PPM ecosystem (process, methods, tools)